Late or Cancelled Buses

 guarantee of processing times.
 The parent/guardian is responsible for the

 transportation of the student until they receive their bus pass from the school. *No temporary passes will be issued, and you will not be able to ride the bus until you receive your bus pass*

 My child has a lost or damaged bus pass, can they get a new pass?

 If a bus

-and must be met at the bus stop by a responsible caregiver.
+Montessori preschool students and all Kindergarten students are seated at the front of the bus if there is room, and they must be met at the bus stop by a responsible caregiver.
 The responsible

 caregiver must be at the bus stop where the student and bus driver can see them.

 If there is no responsible caregiver at the bus stop the student will remain on